danielearwicker/Parquet.Producers/README.md

 The above copies an `Id` property or substitutes a new incremented value.
 (The matter of persisting the counter between updates is currently outside the scope of this framework.)

 The upshot is that the affected property (`Id` in the above example) is repeated identically across all rows with the same target key.

+This feature plays well with the idea of syncing keys to an external RDBMS.
+Suppose the key is some identifier of real-world significance (i.e. a natural key) such as a URL.
+The above technique may be used to automatically generate a compact integer ID for each distinct URL.
+Then the update stream can be read to find the `Add` and `Delete` that signal the need to create or remove records from the URL table, which can use the integer ID as the primary key.

 ## Incremental Joins